Fitara/eigen-news/README.md

 const QUERY = ['bbb', 'ac', 'dz'];

 countWords(INPUT, QUERY);
-Output : [1, 0, 2] because 'bbb' appears 1 time in INPUT, /n'ac' does not appear in INPUT, and 'dz' appears 2 times in INPUT.
+Output : [1, 0, 2] because 'bbb' appears 1 time in INPUT, \n'ac' does not appear in INPUT, and 'dz' appears 2 times in INPUT.
 ```

 4. Please find the result of subtracting the sum of the diagonals of an NxN matrix.